 Dr. Kaliq Chang offers his recommendations on treatment choices for Sciatica

 Since sciatica pain is often compared to the agony of a toothache, effective treatment options for this poorly understood back problem are welcome.
-Fortunately, pain relief choices are also plentiful, according to Interventional Pain Management Specialist Dr. Kaliq Chang with Atlantic Spine Center.
+Fortunately, sciatic nerve pain relief choices are also plentiful, according to Interventional Pain Management Specialist Dr. Kaliq Chang with Atlantic Spine Center.

 Sciatica isn't actually a medical condition at all.
 Rather, it's a term used to describe symptoms stemming from the compression of the sciatic nerve in the lower back.
-When this happens, the pain beginning in nerve roots located on either side of the lower spine radiates down the leg, depending on the affected side.
+When this happens, the pain begins in nerve roots located on either side of the lower spine and radiates down the leg, depending on the affected side.
 Sciatica affects up to 14% of adults at some point in their lives, according to 2017 research in the BMJ medical journal.
 For those affected, pain resulting from this poorly understood condition can be severe, Dr. Chang says.
 "Pain from sciatica can be worse than back pain alone," Dr. Chang adds.
 "It's often compared to the agony of a toothache and cannot simply be ignored.
 Luckily, there are many successful ways to treat the problem."

 Certain common back conditions also can lead to pinched nerves causing sciatica pain, including